 What are the deadlines?

-Verification documents must be submitted as soon after notification as possible or at least 30 days prior to the beginning of the semester.
+Verification documents should be submitted as soon after notification as possible or at least 30 days prior to the beginning of the semester.
 In addition:

-- If a student is a Direct Loan applicant, the verification process must be completed ten business days prior to the last day of the student’s enrollment.
+- For Direct Loan and other various financial aid program recipients, all verification documents, along with a verified SAR or ISIR must be received ten business days prior to the last day of the student’s enrollment.

-There are negative consequences resulting from failure to complete verification within specified deadlines.
+There are negative consequences resulting from failure to complete verification within a timely manner including limited funding availability.
 Our goal is to help you to avoid these consequences.
 Verification regulations require the following: